NORTH HILL COMMUNITIES TRADESHOW

 Learn about and provide feedback on City projects, services and amenities connected to your local area.

-We will be engaging with the community through a variety of different events, including providing your feedback online.
-Check out the different events planned by clicking the buttons below or provide your feedback by completing the survey below.
-This survey will be open till March 10, 2019.
+We were engaging with the community through a variety of different in-person events and feedback online.
+Check out the different events that were planned by clicking the buttons below.

 March 2, 2019